-The past is a violent, racist, sexist place.
+\\\The past is a violent, racist, sexist place.
 In the reading for this course you will encounter disturbing stories of violence, including sexual and genocidal forms of violence, as well as racist and sexist language.
 I do not censor that language when it appears in primary sources or documents because it is there to remind us of the unvarnished history we must confront.
-But I DO NOT approve of the use of such language today, and will not tolerate the use of racial epithets or other slurs in class.
+But I DO NOT approve of the use of such language today and will not tolerate the use of racial epithets or other slurs in class.

 Be prepared to encounter these things in history, stop reading/watching whenever you need to, and take care of yourself.

-Welcome & Introductions Expectations and goals, a "test" of your US history knowledge, and how to read for this course (smart skimming).
-First Encounters Together in class we will smart skim these chapters, you are not expected to read them before class: Introduction, "Something Has Gone Very Wrong" (1-10), Ch.
-2 "1493: 10 Sept The True Importance of Christopher Columbus" (31-69) and Ch.
-3 "The Truth About the First Thanksgiving" (70-92) from James L. Loewen, Lies My Teacher Told Me: Everything Your American History Textbook Got Wrong (New York: Simon & Schuster, 1995), 2018 edition - ["LMTTM"] For discussion in your tutorials this week, smart skim: Introduction (1-32) and Ch.
-1 "Slavery" (33-73) from C. Pennock, On Savage Shores: How Indigenous Americans Discovered Europe (NY: Knopf, 2023) Colonial Social Order and Pilgrim Myths Read: K. Brown, "The Anglo-Algonquian Gender Frontier" (26-43) from Nancy Shoemaker, Editor, Negotiators of Change: Historical Perspectives on Native American Women (New York: Routledge, 2005).
-"First Fortunes" (45-60) - from Anne Farrow, Joel Lang, and Jenifer Frank, Complicity: How the North Promoted, Prolonged, and Profited from Slavery, (New York: Ballantine Books), 2006 17 Sept Part I Intro (1-6), and Chapter 3 "Ossomocomuck and Roanoke Island" (75-123) from Native Nations: A Millennium in North America by Kathleen Duval (Random House, 2024).
-Ratificen Duvar (Random Flouse, 2024).
-Due: if you had to sketch out a diagram of the colonial social order, what would it look like?
-How would race, class, gender, religion, kinship, or geography shape it?
-What questions do you have about power and hierarchy in the early North American colonies?
-How have all the readings from week 1 and week 2 helped you understand the European, American, and African cultures that met in North America in the 1500s and 1600s, and also added new questions?
-24 Camb Racial Slavery and the Myth of Southern Exceptionalism 24 Sept Read:
+Welcome and Introductions (hour 1) Expectations and goals how to read for this course (smart skimming) First Encounters (hour 2) Together in class we will learn to smart skim with these chapters: "Foreword" (16 pp) from Kathleen Duval, Native Nations: A Millennium in North America (NY: Penguin Random House, 2024), 9 Sept XV-XXX For discussion in your tutorials this week, smart skim: • Introduction, "Something Has Gone Very Wrong" (1-10) Ch.
+3 "The Truth About the First Thanksgiving" (70-92) from James L. Loewen, "Lies My Teacher Told Me: Everything Your American History Textbook Got Wrong (New York: Simon & Schuster, 1995), 2018 edition - [LMTTM].
+Where would you put the section numbers in each?
+What is the overall thesis and subarguments?
+What kinds of evidence is offered?
+Colonial Social Order and Pilgrim Myths Read: \K. Brown, "The Anglo-Algonquian Gender Frontier" (26-43) from Nancy Shoemaker, Editor, Negotiators of Change: Historical Perspectives on Native American Women (New York: Routledge, 2005). \"First Fortunes" (45-60) - from Anne Farrow, Joel Lang, and Jenifer 16 Sept Frank, Complicity: How the North Promoted, Prolonged, and Profited from Slavery, (New York: Ballantine Books), 2006 \Part I Intro (1-6), and Chapter 3 "Ossomocomuck and Roanoke Island" (75-123) from Native Nations: A Millennium in North America by Kathleen Duval (Random House, 2024). \In tutorial writing exercise this week

-Ch.
-3 "A Connecticut Slave" (61-76) from Anne Farrow, Joel Lang, and Jenifer Frank, Complicity: How the North Promoted, Prolonged, and Profited from Slavery, (New York: Ballantine Books), 2006 Primary sources: "excerpts from the Venture Smith narrative"; "None but negros are servants"

-Watch: "Traces of the Trade" (Directed by Alla Kovgan, Katrina Browne, Jude Ray), California Newsreel Productions, 86 minutes, free on Kanopy via Weldon Library databases

-Reading Guide Questions: Name three ways that Venture Smith's life was typical or atypical of the lives of slaves brought to North America in the 18th century.
+Racial Slavery and the Myth of Southern Exceptionalism Read: \Ch.
+3 "A Connecticut Slave" (61-76) from Anne Farrow, Joel Lang, and Jenifer Frank, Complicity: How the North Promoted, Prolonged, and Profited from Slavery, (New York: Ballantine Books), 2006 Primary sources: \"excerpts from the Venture Smith narrative"; C. W. Janson excerpts from The Stranger in America"" Watch: "Traces of the Trade" (Directed by Alla Kovgan, Katrina Browne, 23 Sept Jude Ray), California Newsreel Productions, 86 minutes, free on Kanopy via Weldon Library databases Reading Guide Questions: Name three ways that Venture Smith's life was typical or atypical of the lives of slaves brought to North America in the 18th century.
 How does his narrative illustrate some of the aspects of the early slave trade or the lives of slaves that you learned in lecture or read about Complicity and Lies My Teacher Told Me?
 Write down your examples and bring them to tutorial so that we can talk about them.
+In tutorial: 7 Qs re VS narrative No Class: attend an event on campus for the National Day of Truth 30 Sept and Reconciliation for extra credit in your participation grade